-The jury found respondent guilty of child sexual abuse, and the court imposed a sentence of life imprisonment.
-Respondent then appealed his conviction to the Court of Criminal Appeals.
+A jury found respondent guilty of five counts of child sexual abuse, and the court imposed three sentences of life imprisonment, one sentence of 35 years, and one sentence of 40 years.
+Respondent then appealed his convictions to the Court of Criminal Appeals.

 2. After this Court issued its decision in McGirt, the Court of Criminal Appeals remanded the case to the trial court for an evidentiary hearing.
-On remand, the parties stipulated that respondent had 1/4 Indian blood, that he was a member of the Muscogee (Creek) Nation, and that his crime occurred within the Muscogee (Creek) reservation recognized by McGirt.
-App.16a-17a.
-Based on the stipulations and its own findings, the district court concluded that respondent was an Indian who committed a crime in Indian country.
-App.13a-15a.
+On remand, the parties stipulated that respondent had 1/128 Creek blood, that he was a member of the Muscogee (Creek) Nation, and that his crime occurred within the Muscogee (Creek) reservation recognized by McGirt.
+App.13a, 15a, 18a.
+Based on the stipulations and its own findings, the district court concluded that respondent was an Indian who committed his crimes in Indian country.
+App.16a.